oracle/terraform-provider-oci/website/docs/d/os_management_hub_software_package_software_source.html.markdown

 The following arguments are supported:

 * `arch_type` - (Optional) A filter to return only instances whose architecture type matches the given architecture.
-* `availability` - (Optional) The availabilities of the software source in a non-OCI environment for a tenancy.
+* `availability` - (Optional) The availability of the software source in a non-OCI environment for a tenancy.
-* `availability_anywhere` - (Optional) The availabilities of the software source.
+* `availability_anywhere` - (Optional) The availability of the software source.
 Use this query parameter to filter across availabilities in different environments.
-* `availability_at_oci` - (Optional) The availabilities of the software source in an Oracle Cloud Infrastructure environment for a tenancy.
+* `availability_at_oci` - (Optional) The availability of the software source in an Oracle Cloud Infrastructure environment for a tenancy.
 * `compartment_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 This parameter is required and returns only resources contained within the specified compartment.
 * `display_name` - (Optional) A filter to return resources that match the given user-friendly name.
 * `display_name_contains` - (Optional) A filter to return resources that may partially match the given display name.